Menai Bay Conservation Area: Geography

 Traditionally, the Menai Bay area is a heterogeneous habitat of mangrove forest, sea grasses, coral rag land, and a marine ecosystem with a rich biodiversity of in biodiversity of plant, invertebrate and bird species.
 Mangrove forests abound on Uzi, Nyamanzi, Nga’mbwa shorelines and also around some of the islets.
 Mangrove resources have provided livelihood to generations of community residing around Menai Bay either directly or indirectly.
 The forests have been the source of wood for domestic fuel and also an economic source of income, the extraction of which has been the prerogative of the women, with men concentrating on its use as construction material and to make charcoal.
 The mangroves have 10 different species that protect the coast against the open sea.
 Locals have been traditionally harvesting them for boat building also.

 The coral reefs which are of the fringe coral type are found all along the coast line of Zanzibar, which includes MBCA, contain layers of calcium carbonate created by secretions of millions of polyps (150 species have been reported in the entire coastline); they provide food and shelter to fish, crabs, lobsters and clams.
-The open sea in the MBCA is reach in phytoplankton and zooplankton, which serve as food for sardines and small pelagic fish having commercial value for local firshmen.
-It is also a safe habitat for marine mammals such as sea turtles, whales, dolphins and dugongs.
+The open sea in the MBCA is rich in phytoplankton and zooplankton, which serve as food for sardines and small pelagic fish having commercial value for local fishermen.
+It is also a safe habitat for marine mammals such as, whales, dolphins and dugongs, as well as for sea turtles.

 History

 A forest reserve decree of 1950 protects the mangrove in the project area.
 In 1978, a subcommission of fisheries was established which was a followed by sea weed farming in one of the villages of the project area where after in the 1980s the area starts deteriorating.

 In the 1980s and 1990s, fishing operations had a deleterious effect on the conditions in the area due to increased number of fishermen (many from outside the area) also adopting unacceptable practices for fishing such as dynamite, beach seines and kigumi fishing, where corals are broken deliberately to force fish out into the surrounding net.
 Local poisonous weed called "Utupa" also aggravated the problem.
 Studies also indicated that the traditional "dago" system of temporary fishing camp during the fishing season was replaced by permanent settlements, which caused serious damage to the coral reefs of the bay.
-In order to control these activities, local villagers started operating patrols in the fishing zones, such as in Fumbal peninsula, with proactive support of the Commission of Natural Resources.
+In order to control these activities, local villagers started operating patrols in the fishing zones, such as in Fumba peninsula, with proactive support of the Commission of Natural Resources.
 Though these operations failed to be effective due to inadequate knowledge of such operations, it resulted in the eventual creation of the MBCA.

-In early 1990s, the heavy degradation of the area is confirmed by Institute of Marine Science (IMS) and WWF establish their office in 1990 in Zanzibar.
+In the early 1990s, the heavy degradation of the area is confirmed by Institute of Marine Science (IMS) and WWF establish their office in 1990 in Zanzibar.
 A fund for self-reliance gets established in 1991.
 In 1994, the World Wide Fund for Nature established a conservation program in MBCA to address over–fishing.
 A marine reserve was announced in August 1997.